 Gardening has become a fun hobby of mine since buying our home and I love the idea of filling our gardens with handmade ornaments and crafts.
-This DIY Watering Can Garden Ornament is definitely my new favorite garden craft.
+This DIY Watering Can Garden Ornament is definitely my new favorite garden craft!

 Last year I purchased a sampler pack of Cricut Outdoor Vinyl in the hopes of making something cool with it but never came up with the right idea until this summer.
 I have seen lots of versions of this watering can pouring out water made of beads and thought this would be a fun project to try out the Outdoor Vinyl!
 After finding this awesome blue watering can at my local hardware store, this project was a definite go.
 It turned out so well, and I love how bright and vibrant the flowers on the watering can are!

-Supplies Needed for Watering Can Garden Ornament
+How to Make a Watering Can Garden Ornament

 - Cricut Transfer Tape